Canterbury Place

 No analysis available

 Public remarks directly confirm VA financing is available/assumable in this building.
-The evidence is repeated across several listings, making this a very strong match.
+The signal appears multiple times, so this is very high confidence.

-The remarks repeatedly and explicitly say the unit is "100% insured for Hurricane Insurance," which is strong evidence of full building/HOA insurance coverage.
-This is the kind of direct remark evidence needed to mark the feature true with very high confidence.
+The remarks explicitly and repeatedly state that the unit is "100% insured for Hurricane Insurance," which is strong evidence of full insurance coverage.
+This is consistent with the feature definition for fully insured / walls-in coverage, so I set this to true with very high confidence.

 No analysis available